Bira/octopus-carnival/_drafts/giants/hill-giants.md

 Hill giants fight with Stone Age weapons, which are still quite deadly due to their size and the strenght of their wielders.
 They also have excellent throwing arms and are able to hurl boulders with more accuracy than a catapult.
+They are Chaotic Evil on account of being on Team Primordial, but if it's possible for a Friendly Giant who is Unaligned or Good to exist at all, they're probably from this branch of the family.

 ## The Numbers

 Hill Giants are Large Natural Humanoids with the Earth and Giant keywords.
 They have a typical Int score of 7, making them stupid but still capable of tactics and coordination.
 Earth Titans are Huge Elemental Humanoids with the same keywords and a typical Int of 10.
-Both are Chaotic Evil on account of being on Team Primordial.

 ### Hill Giant (Both)